redbearin/challenges/shuffled-properly/README.md

 Notes
 Only steps of 1 in either direction count as consecutive (i.e. a sequence of odd and even numbers would count as being properly shuffled (see example #4)).

 You will get numbers from 1-10.

+This is a repeat to upload to edabit.